NikhilMukraj/oxidized_ga/README.md

 `oxidized_ga.Graph(nodes)`

-Create a Graph class with no edges given a dictionary of node and value key-value pairs
+Create a (directed) Graph class with no edges given a dictionary of node and value key-value pairs

 - `nodes`: A dictionary of nodes (integers >=0) and their values (integers >=0)